fleet-ai/code-pilot/README.md

 <img width="400" alt="Screenshot 2023-11-14 at 12 52 03 PM" src="https://github.com/fleet-ai/issues-responder/assets/44193474/8a37fbf4-c5ae-454c-ba41-c898a0da77c6">

-Drag and drop your .pem file into the root directory of the cloned `issues-responder` repository.
+Drag and drop your .pem file into the root directory of the cloned `code-pilot` repository.
 We will be JWT and this .pem file to get a Github access token.

 <br>